-SYNCHRONOUS OR INDUCTION GENERATORS - AGGREGATE ≥ 2 MW INTERCONNECTION APPLICATION DATA FOR: PROVIDED BY: DATE:
+SYNCHRONOUS OR INDUCTION GENERATORS AGGREGATE ≥ 150 kW

+BUT < 750 kW

+INTERCONNECTION APPLICATION DATA FOR:

+DDU/IDED BV: DATE:

 Instructions: Attach data sheets as required.
 Indicate in the tables below the page number of the attached data (manufacturer's data where appropriate) on which the requested information is provided.
 Provide one table for each unique transformer.